 If you already have or are thinking about taking out home contents insurance you might have wondered whether or not your items are covered against accidental pet damage.
 This guide explains how you can insure your home against damage caused by your pets and what home insurance doesn’t cover, as well as what to do if your home is damaged by other animals and insects.

-You may also consider pet insurance to cover accidental damage caused by your pets to someone else’s property.
+You may also consider pet insurance to take care of your family pet, to cover any injuries it may sustain, due to accidents at home.
 Read on to find out more and learn some tips to help prevent your pets from causing any damage at home.

 Pet damage home insurance is essentially the ‘accidental damage’ aspect of a home contents insurance policy.
 When you take out home contents insurance you will probably want it to include cover for accidental damage.
 Our guide to accidental damage home insurance explains more.

 This isn’t always included as standard, so you will likely need to pay a little extra to have accidental damage included.
 However, some electronics such as TVs and computers could be covered as standard, so double check the terms and conditions of your contents insurance policy.

 Accidental damage home insurance covers those one-off instances where you accidentally knock your TV off the stand, drop a vase, or spill red wine on the carpet.
 Your insurer would then replace the accidentally broken or ruined item for you.
 It essentially covers accidents in the home, but there are many things it won’t cover, and unluckily for pet owners, most pet damage is not included in accidental damage cover.

 If your young child accidentally breaks a valuable in the home then your accidental damage insurance is likely to cover it, but if your cat or dog does the same, most insurers will not pay out.

 Accidental damage home insurance doesn’t cover wear and tear or poor workmanship either.
 This means that if a chair breaks after someone sits in it but it’s been there for 20 years the insurer is likely to take the view that it was due to wear and tear.